 Google my business posts improve SEO | RecurPost

-Google Business Profile posts generate rich snippets in the Local-3 pack.
-Write SEO-friendly text in your posts, as Google extracts this content for local pack snippets.
+Google Business Profile posts create rich snippets in the Local-3 pack.
+Write clear, SEO-friendly text, since Google pulls this for local pack snippets.

 Types of Google My Business Posts

-At present, Google my business offers you to create 5 types of posts.
+At present, Google My Business allows you to create 5 types of posts on your business profile.

-• What’s new: Enables you to give continuous and fresh updates related to your business.
+• What’s new: Lets you share ongoing updates related to your business with text and post images.

-• Offers: Allows you to make people aware of any ongoing discounts or offers on your products/services.
+• Offers: Makes people aware of active discounts or offers on your products or services.

-• COVID-19: Allows you to inform users about any changes in your business due to covid-19.
+• COVID-19: Lets you inform users about business changes due to covid-19, using image size guidelines for clarity.

 Google my Business Post Image Size Guide